 The Changing Unwanted BEhaviour (CUBE) Clinic is a specialist NHS mental health service within the UCL University Clinic.
 The CUBE Clinic offers assessment and treatment for students with problems related to their use of alcohol, drugs and other addictive behaviours such as gaming, gambling and pornography.
-The team consists of a consultant psychiatrist, a psychologist and a trainee clinical psychologist.
+The team consists of a consultant psychiatrist and psychologists.

 The clinic is linked with the Club Drug Clinic, Central North West London NHS Foundation Trust, a multidisciplinary substance misuse service specialising in supporting people who experience problems with their use of club drugs and novel psychoactive substances.